Jeon Jong-seo

-Early life
+Early life and education

 Jeon Jong-seo was born in Seoul, the only child in the family.
 Jeon and her family moved to Canada when she was a child.
-She attended a middle school in Canada, then returned to Korea and graduated from Anyang Arts High School.
-After high school, she attended Sejong University majoring in film.
-Later, she unenrolled from university to pursue her acting career more freely.
+She attended a private Christian middle school in Canada, then returned to Korea and graduated from Anyang Arts High School.

+After high school, she attended Sejong University, majoring in film.
+Later, she dropped out of school to pursue her acting career more seriously.